FuelLabs/sway/docs/book/src/testing/unit-testing.md

 }
 ```

 > **Note:** In order for this example to work, the package hosting this contract must declare the package implementing the `MyContract2` ABI as a contract dependency.
 When running the `forc test` command, the IDs of any contracts that are dependencies of the currently tested contract will be displayed.

-> **Note:** When running `forc test`, your contract will be built twice: first *without* unit tests in order to determine the contract's ID, then a second time *with* unit tests with the `CONTRACT_ID` provided to their namespace.
-This `CONTRACT_ID` can be used with the `abi` cast to enable contract calls within unit tests.